destroyer22719/email-cleaner/README.md

     ]
 ```

-Anything written on the `cases` array that matches the `defaultCases` array will be overwitten, with the larger the index of the index having their option specified to their domain used. **DO NOT** change the `defaultCases` array.
-If you want to remove it look at
+Any domains written on the `cases` array that matches the `defaultCases` array will be overwitten, with the larger the index of the index having their option specified to their domain used. **DO NOT** change the `defaultCases` array.
+If you want to remove it look at [overrideDefaultCases](#overridedefaultcases-boolean)

 **Note:** After a few experiments.
 Removing the `.` for email providers doesn't work for email providers that aren't `gmail.com`.
 Thus the `periods` option has been set to gmail domains only.
 It appears with yahoo a `youremail+anything@yahoo.com` doesn't work either, thus `plusSign` has been set to false as well as `periods`.